 - 3 bay leaves

-- Salt and pepper
+- salt and pepper

-- Fresh dill - to garnish
+- fresh dill - to garnish

 Instructions

-- Add 2 tbsp. olive oil and the beef.
-Fry beef until golden brown on all sides and reserve.
+- Heat the electric skillet to medium-high heat (375ºF).
+Heat 2 tablespoons of olive oil in the skillet and add the beef.
+Fry until golden brown on all sides, remove from skillet and reserve.

-- In the same skillet, add the remaining 1 tbsp. olive oil, onion, celery, carrots, bacon and garlic.
+- Lower heat to medium (300ºF).
+In the same skillet, add the remaining 1 tablespoon olive oil.
+Add the onion, celery, carrots, bacon and garlic.
 Cook for 2 minutes.

 - Add the flour and tomato paste and mix it around.
 Add 3 cups beef broth and the bay leaves.
 Return the beef to the skillet.